How To Jump Start A Car?

 2. Crank the Handle: Turn the handle to generate power.

-3. Monitor the Charge: Keep cranking until the battery has enough charge to start the car.
+3. Monitor the Charge: Keep cranking until the battery has enough to start the car.

 4. Attempt to Start: Try starting the car and continue cranking if necessary.